De Montfort University:

 Research has identified a positive correlation between workforce ethnic diversity and productivity in firms pursuing growth strategies.
-This project can therefore play a vital role in the local economy, in addition to ensuring better employment outcomes for BAME graduates.
+Projects such as this can therefore play a vital role in the local economy, in addition to ensuring better employment outcomes for BAME graduates.

 The challenge was to engage and build a community of students who would stay with the project for up to three years, forming a genuine student leadership group working as peers with the project team.

 The core approach was to engage students by giving them the means and motivation to engage their peers.
-A student lead was identified to manage a leadership group of 30 further students, who over time will involve at least 300 additional students in the project.
+A student lead was identified to manage a leadership group of 30 further students, who in turn supported the project and helped it to engage additional students.

-Students have also been involved in roles such as event design, filming and communications.
-This was to help ensure project actions and communications are relevant in students’ eyes and have a deep and long-lasting impact.
+Students were also involved in roles such as event design, filming and communications.
+This was to help ensure project actions and communications were relevant in students’ eyes and have a deep and long-lasting impact.

-The student lead identified, referred to here as J, is a social media influencer who alongside his studies has an Instagram following of 26,000 and significant experience designing campaigns with brands including Nike and Youtube.
+The student lead identified, referred to here as J, was a social media influencer who alongside his studies had an Instagram following of 26,000 and significant experience designing campaigns with brands including Nike and YouTube.